-According to experts, one should organize all his ideas regarding the web pages, sub-pages & navigation structure first to get a hang of desired user behavior.
-Ask yourself some relevant questions first?
+According to experts, one should organize all his ideas regarding the web pages, sub-pages & navigation structure first to get a hang of desired user behaviour.
+Ask yourself some relevant questions first.
 Which pages are going to have the maximum visits?
 Would your users browse the website as a static content platform or more of like a blog?

 Try to get the answers first because the site architecture can make or break your content strategy.
 Hence unless you plan ahead, you might be preparing yourself for a catastrophe.